Trusted Dekalb County Traffic Court Lawyers

 The Dekalb County Recorder’s Court Dissolution

 For years, Dekalb County Recorder’s Court was operating illegally.
 Judges were regularly sentencing people to longer sentences than the maximum allowed for specific crimes.
-They were also imprisoning those who couldn’t afford to pay their fines.
+They were also imprisoning those who couldn’t afford to pay their traffic fines.

 After several lawsuits were filed against the division, it was dissolved.
-It has been replaced with the Traffic Court in Dekalb County, which sees around 8300 cases each month.
+It has been replaced with the Traffic Court in Dekalb County, which sees around 8300 traffic cases each month.
 The lawyers of those who were unfairly treated have been systematically bringing state and federal cases to recover monies and expunge records.

 What Does the Magistrate Court of Dekalb County Do?